raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 #### The Desktop image

 The Desktop operating system also contains a folder with sample data from the 2018–19 mission which can be used to help test and refine your code.
-There is a comma-separated variable (CSV) file with 3 hours worth of data from all of the Sense HAT sensors.
+There is a comma-separated values (CSV) file with 3 hours worth of data from all of the Sense HAT sensors.
 The columns in this file are in this order:

 Date
 Time